teamplify/teamplify-runner/README.md

 If launched without parameters, it will make a gzipped backup of the DB and store it in the current working directory under a name in the format `teamplify_<current-date>.sql.gz`, for example, `teamplify_2019-01-31_06-58-57.sql.gz`.
-You can optionally specify a directory or a path to a file where you'd like to save the backup.
+You have the option of specifying a directory or path to the file where you'd like to save your backup.

 To restore the built-in Teamplify database from a gzipped backup, run: